'What's in a name? That which we call a rose by any other name would smell as sweet'.-William Shakespeare

 'Indeed my good man'.

-We left the Southern Cross Railway Station, where once more the murder was committed, but not before we learnt the destination and name of the victim who was murdered.
+We had left the Southern Cross Railway Station, where once more the murder was committed, but not before we learnt the destination and name of the victim who was murdered.

 His name was Joseph Beale, a well-established tailor originally from Sydney, and his destination was Sandringham.